-Data Description Units Time Scale Data Category Capacity of each generating unit MW (sent out) years 1-5 Annual Daily/Seasonal Operating characteristics Text years 1-5 Annual Expected output at time of peak network Winter load (as specified) MW years 1-5 Annual Expected output at time of peak network Summer load (as specified) MW years 1-5 Annual
+Data Description Units Time Scale Data Category Day of the network minimum demand (as specified) MW and MVAr years 1-5 Annual Undispatched generation: For each connection point to the network the following information is required: No. of generating units No. years 1-5 Annual Capacity of each generating unit MW (sent out) years 1-5 Annual Daily/Seasonal Operating characteristics Text years 1-5 Annual Expected output at time of peak network Winter load (as specified) MW years 1-5 Annual Expected output at time of peak network Summer load (as specified) MW years 1-5 Annual